-A balanced diet consists of proteins, fruits, vegetables, starches and healthy fats.
+A balanced diet consists of proteins, fruits, vegetables, starches, and healthy fats.
 Whether eating a liquid diet or a soft diet after surgery, you can balance your meals to ensure you are getting adequate nutrients.

 Small frequent meals may be easier to tolerate.
 Foods containing tomatoes, onion, pepper, or spices may be irritating.
 Additionally, acidic fruit juices may cause a burning sensation.

 On the day of oral surgery, you may not be able to chew semi-solid or solid foods due to tenderness and swelling in your mouth, therefore the goal is to receive 48 to 64 oz.
 (6-8 cups) of liquids daily.

-A liquid diet includes fruit and vegetable juices, water, and caffeine-free beverages like tea and coffee, lukewarm pureed soups, gelatin and smoothies.
+A liquid diet includes fruit and vegetable juices, water, and caffeine-free beverages like tea and coffee, lukewarm pureed soups, gelatin, and smoothies.
 Refrain from using a straw, because the sucking action can cause excess strain, move the newly formed blood clot and delay your recovery.

 You should be able to safely consume well-cooked fruits and vegetables.
-Fruits and vegetables include ripened sliced bananas, applesauce and baked apples (without the skin), baked or broiled sweet potatoes or yams, spinach, beets, cooked carrot slices and potatoes.
+Fruits and vegetables include ripened sliced bananas, applesauce and baked apples (without the skin), baked or boiled sweet potatoes or yams, spinach, beets, cooked carrot slices, and potatoes.

-You can even puree protein into a soup including protein powder, yogurt or cottage cheese.
-Soft protein-based foods include tofu, stewed, chopped, roasted, baked or broiled lean beef, chicken and soft fish, such as trout, white fish and salmon and soft scrambled eggs are allowed on a soft food diet following oral surgery.
+You can even puree protein into a soup including protein powder, yogurt, or cottage cheese.
+Soft protein-based foods include tofu, stewed, chopped, roasted, baked or broiled lean beef, chicken, and soft fish, such as trout, whitefish, and salmon, and soft scrambled eggs are allowed on a soft food diet following oral surgery.

-If lactose tolerant, consume dairy products such as milk, yogurt and cottage cheese.
-Note, greek yogurt is higher in protein than regular yogurt.
+If lactose tolerant, consume dairy products such as milk, yogurt, and cottage cheese.
+Note, Greek yogurt is higher in protein than regular yogurt.
 Add healthy fats to your food to ensure balanced meals.
-Examples include healthy fats: avocado, olive oil, coconut oil, coconut butter, flax oil and fish.
+Examples include healthy fats: avocado, olive oil, coconut oil, coconut butter, flax oil, and fish.